-The Homelessness Monitor is a longitudinal study, commissioned by Crisis and is funded by Crisis and the Joseph Rowntree Foundation, providing an independent analysis of the homelessness impacts of recent economic and policy developments in the United Kingdom.
+The Homelessness Monitor is a longitudinal study, commissioned and funded by Crisis, providing an independent analysis of the homelessness impacts of recent economic and policy developments in the United Kingdom.
 It considers both the consequences of the post-2007 economic and housing market recession, and the subsequent recovery, and also the impact of policy changes.

 The first English monitor was released in 2011 and these pages document the change in homelessness trends since this baseline data was undertaken in England, Scotland, Wales and Northern Ireland.
 Statutory homelessness policy has diverged significantly across the UK since devolution in 1999 and is a contributing factor in explaining the variation in the levels and patterns of homelessness.

 The research is carried out by Suzanne Fitzpatrick, Glen Bramley and Beth Watts-Cobbe at Heriot-Watt University, Steve Wilcox former professor at the University of York, and Hal Pawson at the University of New South Wales.

 The following data is based on the latest published Homelessness Monitor in each country – England (2017), Wales (2015), Scotland (2015) and Northern Ireland (2016).
 For full research findings please download the monitor reports in the knowledge hub library.

 There are no regular street count data or other trend data published on rough sleeping in Northern Ireland.
 However, a recent 'street needs audit' indicates that rates of visible rough sleeping remain low in Belfast city centre, average six people per night.